-It is essential to
+It is

-Attempting to assemble a
+Attempting to

-difficulties in squaring the building up when putting on the roof
+will incur difficulties in squaring the building up when

-and doors will often not close properly.
-We recommend the
+putting on the roof and doors will often not close properly.

-following 4 types of base:
+We recommend the following 4 types of base:

-• A Paving Slab Base - We can
+Paving Slab Base - We can supply drawings for slab positions

 • A Concrete Base